HareeshBahuleyan/rumour-eval/README.md

-Files for the Task 8: RumourEval of SEMEval 2017 (Determining rumour veracity and support for rumours).
+Files for the Task 8: RumourEval of ACL SEMEval 2017 (Determining rumour veracity and support for rumours).

 The cue_word_list.txt contains the list of cue word features used in the model submitted by team UWaterloo.
 The system has been described in the paper "<a href="http://www.aclweb.org/anthology/S/S17/S17-2080.pdf">Detecting Stance towards Rumours with Topic Independent Features</a>"